ShruddhaSN/Simple-Calculator/readMe.md

-# ** Simple Calculator **
+# Simple Calculator

-> This is a simple calculator which will perform all the simple arithmetic operations (Addition, Subtraction, Multiplication and Division).
-The numbers and operations can be controlled from keyboard.
-(Enter for =, esc for c)
+This is a simple calculator that performs basic arithmetic operations (Addition, Subtraction, Multiplication, and Division).
+The numbers and operations can be controlled from the keyboard.
+(Enter for `=` and `Esc` for `C`).

 # Technologies Used
 - Python (tkinter)